thepoynt/cs362/Lab 4/README.md

 INSTALLATION AND EXECUTION

-	To compile, execute "make" in the project directory.
+	C++: To compile, execute "make" in the project directory.
 To run, execute "./run".
 Enter the total number of cars you wish to have simulated when prompted.
+	Java for Windows: Make a new project with a single package within, with whatever names you choose, then copy the Intersection.java and Car.java classes into the project.
+Enter the total number of cars you wish to simulate, just as you did with the C++ code.

 BUGS